-You can announce your involvement in targeted trade shows through your social media channels, writing blog posts and even utilizing online press release distribution.
+You can announce your involvement in targeted trade shows through your social media channels, writing blog posts, and even utilizing online press release distribution.
 These all generate links back to your site.

 Blog posts should be written with SEO in mind.
 Ensure that your posts are written for topics that are related to the show, not stuffed with keywords.
 Provide value in the post; educate, inform and invite people.

-Pro Tip: Find ways to gain additional exposure that can result in links back to your site.
-Become a guest author at website(s) related to your business and niche.
+Find ways to gain additional exposure that can result in links back to your site.
+Become a guest author at the website(s) related to your business and niche.
 Be a speaker.
 Find out from the trade show if there are speaker or presentation opportunities.
-Not only does this increase the visibility of yourself and your company, it provides people with a chance to learn about you and share your content.
+Not only does this increase the visibility of yourself and your company, but it also provides people with a chance to learn about you and share your content.
 Often you will get a link from the trade show’s website when they put up your bio or feature you on their speaker panel or presentation pages.

 It’s imperative to use social media while you’re exhibiting.
 Social media gives you the opportunity to share what’s happening, but it also has the ability to drive traffic to your website.

-Pro Tip: If you can have one person at your booth solely responsible for being “all things social media,” this will allow the rest of your team to stay focused on connecting with visitors, instead of everyone on their smartphones.
+If you can have one person at your booth solely responsible for being “all things social media,” this will allow the rest of your team to stay focused on connecting with visitors, instead of everyone on their smartphones.
 Lastly, don’t forget to take notes about what happened each day at your trade show booth.

-Once the trade show is over, there is much available to maximize the time and money spent and converts it into SEO benefits for your website.
+Once the trade show is over, there is much available to maximize the time and money spent and convert it into SEO benefits for your website.
 Those notes taken during the trade show become the blog posts that recap your experience there.